HCFlight/plotulog/README.md

 ## Run plotUlog

-Launch octave and go to the folder you just cloned or unzipped.
+Launch matlab and go to the folder you just cloned or unzipped.

 Copy a ULog file into the folder.

-In octave terminal, enter
+In matlab terminal, enter

 ```bash
 plotUlog("log###.ulg","Description")